mvolkmann/blog/src/sample.md

 If you are not already a full-stack developer, using htmx will provide motivation to move in that direction.
-Front-end web developers need to get comfortable with implementing server endpoints.
+Front-end web developers will get comfortable with implementing server endpoints.
-Back-end developers need to get comfortable with HTML and CSS.
+Back-end developers will get comfortable with HTML and CSS.

 ## htmx Attributes